unibo-spe/spe-slides/content/09-containerization/_index.md

 ---

-## The need for encapsulation
+## The need for encapsulation (pt.
+1)

 <!-- > __Encapsulation__ is the __hiding__ of the __implementation details__ of a __component__ from its __clients__.
 > Encapsulated components have a clear __interface__ which is the only way to interact with them. -->

-> Why can't we simply configure bare metal machines to host our tasks?
+> Why can't we simply configure bare-metal machines to host our tasks?

 - Need for __multi-tenancy__ (i.e. sharing) on computational resources
     1. one may have _$N$ machines_ and _$M$ applications_...